 - A lease liability on the liability side

-In practice: The vast majority of Luxembourg SMEs apply the PCN, not IFRS.
+In practice, the vast majority of Luxembourg SMEs apply the PCN rather than IFRS.
 IFRS 16 applies primarily to listed companies and large groups consolidating under international standards.

 | Criterion | Operating lease | Finance lease (hire-purchase) |